 Fate played a part in the development of FUZE with the release of the Raspberry Pi (RPi).
 The FUZE shields the RPi protecting it from electronic shorting, static and physical damage at the same time as providing an ideal platform for learning to program and an exceptionally safe environment to experiment with simple electronics.

-The interactive electronics components kit provides a vast array of jumper cables/wires, resistors, LED’s, micro switches and sensors.
-Analogue sensors are included to allow programming with variable control, bringing real world applications to the forefront and offering a world of exciting and accessible learning opportunities.
+The included electronics components kit provides a vast array of jumper cables/wires, resistors, LEDs, micro switches and sensors.
+An analog light sensor is included to allow programming with variable control, bringing real world applications to the forefront and offering a world of exciting and accessible learning opportunities.

 The casing, made from sheet aluminium, is extremely robust and secure, it houses the keyboard and shields the Raspberry Pi (RPi) protecting it from electronic shorting, static and physical damage.

-The FUZE I/O board greatly simplifies the Raspberry Pi GPIO connector by separating, and clearly labelling the most common functions (Voltage, Ground, Digital IO and PWM) but goes further with the addition of four analogue In ports and one Out port (as the Raspberry Pi lacks analog).
+The FUZE I/O board greatly simplifies the Raspberry Pi GPIO connector by separating, and clearly labelling, the most common functions (Voltage, Ground, Digital IO and PWM) but goes further with the addition of four analogue In ports and one Out port (as the Raspberry Pi lacks analogue).

-Supplied with FUZE BASIC, Python and Scratch and a selection of Project Cards (PDF) the FUZE has everything to start programming straight out of the box.
+Supplied with FUZE BASIC, Python and Scratch and a wealth of projects and tutorials (printed Project Cards) the FUZE has everything to start programming straight out of the box.